tanaikech/taking-advantage-of-google-apps-script/README.md

 # GAS libraries

+You can search the GAS libraries at [Search Google Apps Script Libraries](https://sites.google.com/view/search-gas-libraries)

 - [BatchRequest](https://github.com/tanaikech/BatchRequest) : This is a library for running Batch Requests using Google Apps Script (GAS).
 - [ConvertNFDtoNFC](https://github.com/tanaikech/ConvertNFDtoNFC) : This is a script for converting strings from NFD (Normalization Form Decomposition) to NFC (Normalization Form Composition) using Google Apps Script.
 - [FilesApp](https://github.com/tanaikech/FilesApp) : FilesApp is a GAS library for retrieving file and folder list in Google Drive using Google Apps Script (GAS).
 Also this can create a tree from all files and folders in Google Drive.